moreshk/twitterbot/README.md

 # AI Twitter Bot

-This project is a Twitter bot that leverages the power of OpenAI's GPT-3 model to generate automated responses when the bot's account is tagged in a tweet.
+This project is a Twitter bot that leverages the power of OpenAI's GPT-3.5 model to generate automated responses when the bot's account is tagged in a tweet.
 It uses Flask for the web framework and APScheduler for scheduling tasks.

 ## Project Description

 The bot operates under the persona of "Karen", a mid-50s single professional woman who's an adjunct professor of humanities at a mid-tier academic institution.
 It frames its responses around diversity, equal opportunity for women and minorities, with a touch of snark and disappointment.

+Note that this is purely for demo, education and entertainment purposes.
+Feel free to adjust the persona as per your needs.

 This bot follows these steps when interacting: